dankogai/js-base64/README.md

 ## HEADS UP

-In version 3.0 `js-base64` switch to ES2015 module so it is no longer compatible with legacy browsers like IE (see below).
+In version 3.0 `js-base64` switch to ES2015 module so it is no longer compatible with legacy browsers like IEs before 11 (see below).
 And since version 3.3 it is written in TypeScript.
 Now `base64.mjs` is compiled from `base64.ts` then `base64.js` is generated from `base64.mjs`.

 ## Install